Pottery Clay Dust – How to Minimize it

 Keeping your pottery clothes separate from the rest and washing them separately is a good habit to get into.

 Having shoes just for pottery is very important.
 You don’t want to track clay all over your house or car.
 The dried clay will kick up when it gets walked on.
-Then, tiny dust partials will start floating around your home and car over time.
+Then, tiny dust particles will begin to float around your home and car over time.

 Cleaning up With Water

 Sweeping up and brushing off dry clay is one of the worst things you can do.
 It actually stirs up the dust.
-Even if you use a vacuum cleaner, tiny particles can go right through the vacuum and hang in the air.
+Even if you use a vacuum cleaner, tiny particles can still go right through it and remain in the air.

-Silica is one of the ingredients in clay that could cause problems if inhaled over an extended period of time.
+Silica is one of the ingredients in clay that could cause problems if inhaled over an extended period.
 Silica is a naturally occurring element found in sand and quartz.
 Silica dust particles are one-millionth of a meter in diameter.
-Therefore they have the ability to hang in the air for a long time.
+Therefore, they can stay in the air for a long time.

-Cleaning up with water prevents the clay dust from becoming air-born.
+Cleaning up with water prevents the clay dust from becoming airborne.
 It’s best to wash your table, tools, and floor whenever you’re finished for the day.

 Have a mop, rags, and sponges just for your studio.
 It prevents the dust from spreading to other areas of the house.